dailystory/docs/articles/changelog/2021/march.md

 * Refactor how avatar URL lookups are handled
 * Use Redis for contact lookup
 * Leads in inactive campaigns should not be included
+* Sort segments and campaigns in contact detail

 ## March 4, 2021
 * Lead id not properly set for popover in campaign more than once